Charles Richards (NASA engineer)

 Charles Richard was a design engineer, who designed the collapsible four-tube Rogallo wing used in the experimental NASA Paresev glider.
 The wing configuration he created was used for manned hung-pilot kite-gliders and was to be found copied only with slight ornamental variation in a decade of hang gliders.
 Richards was of the Flight Research Center's Vehicle and System Dynamics Branch.
-The four-beamed wing folded from the noseplate; one of the beams was the spreader beam that kept the flexible-wing's sweep.
+The four-beamed wing folded from the nose plate; one of the beams was the spreader beam that kept the flexible-wing's sweep.
 Those in the following decade copying the Charles Richard wing configuration expanded kiting, hang gliding, ultralight, and trike flight.